-The state of the on-board state generator can be used trol signals simple select the different effects, then "q" 30 to activate or control some effect or it may be excluadditional signals are provided for operating the sessively reserved to select what options are available to sively reserved to select what options are available to the remaining remote control signals.
-If the on-board state generator itself corresponds to a remote effect, that effect will be unavoidably present regardless of which of the other "m" effects available for that state.
-There will be "n" of these state dependent effects and are shown as box 121, 122, and 123.
+The state of the on-board state generator can be used to activate or control some effect or it may be exclusively reserved to select what options are available to the remaining remote control signals.
+If the on-board state itself corresponds to a remote effect, that effect will be unavoidably present regardless of which of the other "m" effects are available for that state.
+There will be "n" of these state dependent effects shown as boxes trol signals from the "r" detected remote control sig- 40 121, 122, and 123.
 Combination logic block, 125, determines which of the "n" possible effects are activated by the "n" operating state signals.